plone/documentation/develop/plone/views/layers.rst

 .. admonition:: Description

-    Layers allow you to easily enable and disable views and other site functionality based on installed add-ons and themes.
+   Layers allow you to enable and disable views and other site functionality based on installed add-ons and themes.

 Introduction